End2End Occluded Face Recognition by Masking Corrupted Features: Conclusions

 In this paper, we introduced FROM, a novel occlusion-robust face recognition method, learning to decode feature masks adaptively from the pyramid features that contain both local and global Information to remove corrupted face features caused by occlusions.
 Besides, FROM is simple yet powerful compared against the existing methods that either rely on external detectors to discover the occlusions, or employ shallow models that are less effective.
 At the training stage, FROM is trained in an end-to-end manner.
 At the testing time, it only requires a single forward pass to complete the mask generation and corrupted features removal, which makes FROM with an occlusion-robust characteristic ready to replace existing general face recognition systems nearly without an extra computational cost.
 The comprehensive experiments on LFW, Megaface Challenge 1, RMF2, AR datasets and other simulated occluded datasets demonstrate that our approach achieves superior accuracy for occluded face recognition, and generalizes very well on general face recognition.
 Furthermore, the evaluation of the generalization ability to unseen occlusions and the application to real-world scenarios (\eg, masked face recognition) verify the effectiveness and robustness of FROM.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Haibo Qiu} received the B.Eng. degree in the Department of Electronic Engineering and Information Science from the University of Science and Technology of China, China, 2018.
 His research interests are in computer vision and deep learning.
-Currently, he is in the JD Explore Academy. \end{IEEEbiography}
+Currently, he is a PhD candidate at the School of Computer Science in the University of Sydney, supervised by Prof. Dacheng Tao. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Dihong Gong} received the Ph.D. degree of computer science from the University of Florida, in 2018.
 He then joined the Tencent AI Lab as a senior research scientist, with research interest primarily focused on face related technologies, including face detection, recognition, liveness examination. \end{IEEEbiography}